Pavle Čortanović

 Pavle Čortanović (5 February 1830 – 31 March 1903) was a Serbian painter.

 Biography

 Born in Novi Sad, he was the son and student of Petar Čortanović.
 Pavle also studied art at the Vienna Academy of Fine Arts from 1845 until the winter semester of 1852–1853.

 He was the author of many icons that grace the sanctuary screens (iconostasis) of Serbian Orthodox churches in Vojka (1859), Vasica (1863), Bodegraj (1885), and also in Besenov, Ravanica, Grabovo, Stara Pazova, Veliki Radinci, Berkasovo, Ruma, Lalić and other places.
-He also authored a portrait of Miloš Obrenović, prince and ruler of the Principality of Serbia.
+He also painted portrait of Miloš Obrenović, prince and ruler of the Principality of Serbia.